gnodar01/ds-cli/README.md

 [Safety](https://github.com/pyupio/safety) is uesd for checking project dependencies against known security violations.
 For example, [insecure-package](https://pypi.org/project/insecure-package/).

 Run it with `nox -s safety`.

+#### Pre-commit

+If you would like to enable the pre-commit hooks, run `pre-commit install`.

+The hooks will run on files changed by the commit in question.
+To trigger hooks automatically run `pre-commit run --all-files`.